 North Terrace Campus - Semester 1 - 2015

 General Course Information

-Course Code PSYCHOL 7421 Course Advanced Child & Adult Interventions Coordinating Unit Psychology Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 1 week intensive Restrictions Available to MClinPsych(Defence) students only Course Description The aim of this course is to develop cultural sensitivity and clinical skills in working with other cultures (eg Aboriginal and Torres Strait Islanders).
+Course Code PSYCHOL 7421 Course Advanced Child & Adult Interventions Coordinating Unit Psychology Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 1 week intensive Available for Study Abroad and Exchange Y Restrictions Available to MClinPsych(Defence) students only Course Description The aim of this course is to develop cultural sensitivity and clinical skills in working with other cultures (eg Aboriginal and Torres Strait Islanders).
 There is also an emphasis on developing skills of mindful self care for the practicing clinician and the consolidation of clinical skills in evidence-based treatment (eg CBT, EMDR and mindfulness) leading to the selection and evaluation of the appropriate intervention for adults and children.

 Course Coordinator: Dr Jane MortimerSchool of Psychology Office

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the successful completion of this course students will be able to:

 1. To practice mindful self-care for the clinician